 So according to non-Biblical sources, the body is subject to death (an end of life), while the “soul” is “immortal” (not subject to death).
 This is how most people see the difference between the “body” and the “soul.”
-But is this how the Bible treats death, the body, and the soul?
+But is this how the Bible describes death, the body, and the soul?
 When Elohim said to Adam and Eve that they would die if they ate from the “tree of knowledge of good and evil,” was He just referring to the body and not to the soul?

 Is there anyone who is immortal?
 “Now unto the King eternal, immortal, invisible, the only wise Elohim, be honor and glory for ever and ever.
 Amen.”
 “I give thee charge in the sight of Elohim, Who quickens all things . . .
 Who only hath immortality, dwelling in the light which no man can approach unto; Who no man hath seen, nor can see: to Whom be honor and power everlasting.
 Amen” (1 Timothy 1:17; 6:13, 16, emphasis added).
 According to the Bible, only Elohim has immortality (“not subject to death” according to Webster’s Dictionary).
 Nowhere in the Bible does it say the “soul” is “immortal.”

-When I first began to read and study the Bible for myself forty-three years ago, the greatest teaching I came to understand was the truth of what would eventually happen to the wicked, and the fact that they would not have to suffer throughout eternity.
-I could love such a Being without fear as I began to discover the truth about Him and the false light in which Satan had characterized Him.
+When I first began to read and study the Bible for myself forty-four years ago, the greatest teaching I came to understand was the truth of what would eventually happen to the wicked, and the fact that they would not have to suffer throughout eternity.
+I could love such an Elohim without fear as I began to discover the truth about Him and the false light in which Satan had characterized Him.
 How could people love Someone who would torture His enemies forever?
-There would always be a hidden fear lurking there in people’s minds as they wondered what would happen if they should displease Him?
+There would always be a hidden fear lurking in people’s minds as they wondered what would happen if they should displease Him?
 The Bible is emphatic: “There is no fear in love: but perfect love casts out fear: because fear hath torment.
 He that fears is not made perfect in love” (1 John 4:18).

-Yahushua used parables to help us understand what Elohim and the kingdom of heaven are like, so it is very important that we perceive the character of Elohim correctly if we are to live with Him throughout eternity.
+Yahushua used parables to help us understand what Elohim and the kingdom of heaven are like, so it is very important that we perceive the character of Elohim correctly if we are going to live with Him throughout eternity.
 Could you imagine living with Someone throughout eternity Who you could not fully love and trust and were afraid of?
 To me that would be supreme torture.

 Let us look at the Bible to determine the truth for ourselves concerning, death, hell, the reward of the wicked, and other related subjects.
-We have already discovered from the Scriptures that when someone dies, his body goes back to dust and the “breath of life” goes back to Elohim, who gave it in the first place.
+We have already discovered from the Scriptures that when someone dies, his body goes back to dust and the “breath of life” goes back to Elohim, who gave it to man in the first place.
 “And Yahuwah Elohim formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul” (Genesis 2:7).
 “Then shall the dust return to the earth as it was: and the spirit [‘breath of life’] shall return unto Elohim who gave it” (Ecclesiastes 12:7).